Hidden Cameras, Audio Bugs, and GPS Devices in Colorado Could Be Invading Your Privacy

 Audio Bugs and Recording or Transmitting Conversations in Colorado: What the Law Saws

-In addition to using an audio bug of some kind, this includes using apps to read someone’s text messages, emails, social media use, keyloggers, and even certain hidden cameras.
+In addition to using an audio bug of some kind, there are also apps to read someone’s text messages, emails, social media use, keyloggers, and even certain hidden cameras.
 If a hidden camera also transmits audio, the issue of whether proper consent was given even if the camera was placed in a spot that may otherwise not cause an issue under the law.

 GPS Devices for Surveillance in Colorado: What the Law Says